chichobenita/DCS/README.md

 ## Module Overview & Project Objectives

-The DCS (Digital Computer Structure) module provides a deep exploration of CPU architecture, memory hierarchy and management, bus arbitration, interrupts, DMA, and serial communication—culminating in hands-on experience with peripheral device programming and FPGA validation :contentReference[oaicite:0]{index=0}.
+The DCS (Digital Computer Structure) module provides a deep exploration of CPU architecture, memory hierarchy and management, bus arbitration, interrupts, DMA, and serial communication—culminating in hands-on experience with peripheral device programming and FPGA validation.
 Across four focused lab assignments and a final capstone project, we will:

 - Develop C-based firmware for microcontroller GPIO control and interrupt handling
 - Configure hardware timers and ADC/DAC modules